 Best for Distance Control

-This TaylorMade putter features a hole that is L-neck shaped that is a blend of traditional and modern.
+This TaylorMade putter features an L-neck shape that is a blend of traditional and modern.
 The toe hang is 36°, which is suitable for an arcing stroke path that is moderate.
 With the single sightline, players get a clean look at the address and better alignment.

-The Patine finish is a combination of black nickel and copper.
-This provides a clean, rich, and unique look around the edges and sole of the putter, which oxidizes over time and gives a great reveal, as a result.
+The Patina finish is a combination of black nickel and copper.
+This provides a clean, rich, and unique look around the edges and sole of the putter, which oxidizes over time and gives a great reveal as a result.
 The offset is a full shaft, and the loft and lie are 3.5°70° respectively.